-Kamahl Santamaria is a news presenter at Al Jazeera English, and a journalist with 18 years experience in television news across New Zealand, Australia, the Asia-Pacific and the Middle East.
+KAMAHL SANTAMARIA is a news presenter at Al Jazeera English and a journalist with 20 years experience across New Zealand, Australia, the Asia-Pacific and the Middle East.

-Kamahl has also reported for Al Jazeera from Zimbabwe, South Africa, Germany, Dubai, France, the United States, the Philippines, and the World Economic Forum in Davos; and was the channel's electoral "number cruncher" for the U.S. Presidential Elections of 2008, 2012, and 2016.
+Kamahl has also reported for Al Jazeera from Zimbabwe, South Africa, Germany, Dubai, France, the United States, the Philippines, Switzerland, and was the electoral "number cruncher" for the U.S. presidential elections of 2008, 2012, and 2016.

 SKY NEWS AUSTRALIA: 2002-2004